-Also, there have been many award-winning Stoughton High School music groups, who have received gold and silver medals at competitions locally and elsewhere.
+More recently, there have been many award-winning Stoughton High School musicians who have received gold and silver medals at competitions locally and elsewhere.

 Plus, there is the popularity of Stoughton

 singer-songwriter, Lori McKenna.

-Over the years there has been a minefield of misinformation about Stoughton's two historic musical societies and their singing traditions.
+Unfortunately, over the years there has been much misinformation about Stoughton's two historic musical societies which have similar names:

-It has been written previously that the Handel and Haydn Society in Boston, organized in 1815, was America's oldest musical society.
+It has been written that the Handel and Haydn Society in Boston, organized in 1815, was America's oldest musical society.
 Not true!

 After it was incorporated in 1908 in the Commonwealth of Massachusetts, it was designated as The Old Stoughton Musical Socierty.
-This musical society was officially recognized by The Guinness Book of Records in 1994 as the oldest in the U.S., thanks to proof provided by musicologist, Roger Hall.
+This musical society was officially recognized by The Guinness Book of Records in 1994, thanks to proof provided by musicologist, Roger Hall.